magepages/mpdocs/docs/pdf-invoice-m2/index.md

 * In **Enable PDF Attachment** field:
   * Uncheck **Use system value** to configure the extension.
 Choose “Yes” to send emails along with the attached PDF invoice.
   * Check **Use system value** to set “Enable PDF Attachment = Yes” as the default setting.

 * In **Select Template** field:
   * Uncheck **Use system value** to configure the extension.
 Choose “Template” to display the designed PDF as in the selected template.
   * Check **Use system value** to set “Select Template = Template 1” as default setting.
+  * If store owners want to use the page size is A5, they should use the template for A5.
+As this template that we design servers for the page size for A5.

 * In **Show Custom Print Button**:
    * Uncheck **Use system value** to configure the extension.
 Choose ``Print`` button to display:
      * **Show Custom Print Button = Both**: This will display an additional ``Print PDF Refund`` button in the backend’s Credit Memo and the frontend’s My order page.
 When customers click the ``Print PDF Refund`` button, the designed PDF template will be downloaded automatically.

 *Frontend*

 ![i24](https://i.imgur.com/GxYPKgk.png)

 *Backend in each of the order*

 ![i25](https://i.imgur.com/l2NTuok.png)

 *In massAction*

 ![i49](https://i.imgur.com/frTwVgF.png)

 *